 Longline is the only tuna-fishing gear deployed by Japan at present in the Atlantic Ocean.
 The final coverage of the logbook from the Japanese longline fleet has been 90-100 % before 2011.
 The current coverage for 2012 is estimated to be about 84%.
 In 2012 fishing days were 18,700, which was 72% of average value in recent ten years.
 The catch of tunas and tuna-like fishes (excluding sharks) is estimated to be about 28,000 t, which are about 98 % of the past ten years average catch.
 The most important species was bigeye representing 53% of the total tuna and tuna-like fish catch in 2012.
 The next dominant species was yellowfin occupied 18% in weight and third species was albacore (12%).
 Observer trips on longline boats in the Atlantic were conducted and total of about 580 fishing days were monitored.
-In addition to the logbook submission mentioned above, Fisheries Agency of Japan (FAJ) has set catch quotas for western and eastern Atlantic bluefin as well as for northern, southern Atlantic Ocean to submit catch information every day (bluefin tuna) by radio or facsimile.
+In addition to the logbook submission mentioned above, Fisheries Agency of Japan (FAJ) has set catch quotas for western and eastern Atlantic bluefin as well as for northern, southern Atlantic swordfish, blue marlin, white marlin and bigeye tuna, and has required all tuna vessels operating in the Atlantic Ocean to submit catch information every day (bluefin tuna) by radio or facsimile.
 All Japanese longline vessels operating in the Convention area has been equipped with satellite tracking devices (VMS) onboard.